ljeanner/azure-ipaas-workshop/docs/workshop.md

 <div class="task" data-title="Tasks">

 > - Check the Logic App `loa-proc-lab-no-ipa-[randomId]`, and confirm the configuration of the Event Grid trigger workflow `wf_orders_from_sa_to_sb`.
-> - Do a modification by adding a whitespace in the subscription textbox
-> - Save the workflow once confirmed to create the Event Grid System Topic subscription automatically.

 </div>